abdelkarim-elhajjami/k8s-provisioning/README.md

 Kubernetes cluster provisioning on AWS using Kubeadm and Terraform

-### The AMI image
+**The AMI image**
-For this setup to work it is expected to use an AMI that contains the following:
+For this setup to work it is expected to use an AMI that contains the following :
 * Docker
 * kuebctl
 * kubeadm